wcarhart/Soliloquy/README.md

 3. Open a new [pull request](https://help.github.com/en/articles/creating-a-pull-request).
 Once merged, your project will appear on Soliloquy!

 ## Formatting your Contribution Content
-Use the following format when updating `template.md`:
+Use the following format when editing your `.md` file:
 ```
 name: name of your project
 author: your full name